Château de Poncin: History

 Humbert II de Thoire built the castle at Poncin in 1180.
 It was one of the favourite residences of the lords of Thoire-Villars, who kept their court of accounts there.
 In 1290, it was rebuilt by Humbert IV de Thoire.
 On 19 October 1308, Humbert V, lord of Thoire and Villars, had it entirely remodelled and sold it, for 7,500 livres viennoises, in suzerainty to the lord de la Tour du Pin, Jean II de Viennois, dauphin of Viennois who returned it to him in fief lige.
 The rights passed in turn to the Counts of Savoy, recognised by acts of 16 October 1375 and 7 February 1385.

 On 29 October 1402, Humbert VII, last of the lords of Thoire-Villars, "heavy with years and troubles", sold the seigneurie of Poncin to Amadeus VIII, Duke of Savoy, along with all of his lands in Bresse and Bugey, keeping the use of them until his death, which came on 7 May 1423.
 The castle stayed with the House of Savoy for a century and a half.

 Poncin was forsaken by the Dukes of Savoy, who seldom went there.
-It was, among others, included in the dowery of Anne de Chypre, widow of Louis, Duke of Savoy, and in that of Claudine de Bretagne, Viscountess de Bridiers (La Souterraine), widow of the Philip II, Duke of Savoy, dowager of Annecy, Châteauneuf in Valromey (Songieu), Poncin and Cerdon, who made a residence of it for a time.
+It was, among others, included in the dowery of Anne of Cyprus, widow of Louis, Duke of Savoy, and in that of Claudine de Bretagne, Viscountess de Bridiers (La Souterraine), widow of the Philip II, Duke of Savoy, dowager of Annecy, Châteauneuf in Valromey (Songieu), Poncin and Cerdon, who made a residence of it for a time.

 In April 1513,Charles III, Duke of Savoy included it, with Cerdon and some other territories in Bugey, in the dowry of Philiberte de Savoie, his sister, Marquise of Gex and Fossan (Fossano), wife of Giuliano de' Medici, Duke of Nemours, Marquis of Suriane (Soragna) and Chazene.
 She died in 1524 without children.
 Having made her brother her heir, Poncin reverted to Savoy.